OneCDOnly/sherpa/README.md

 ## Description

-A mini-package-manager to install various media-management apps into QNAP NAS.
+A mini-package-manager for QNAP NAS.

 ---
 ## Before you begin